FDA approved for more than 25 years

 DHT is an androgen (aka male hormone) produced by the body as a byproduct of testosterone.

-Androgens produce male characteristics, like bone structure and a deep voice.
+Androgens produce male characteristics, like certain bone structures and a deep voice.
 They also contribute to several aspects of your sexual health and function.

-Produced in the testes, testosterone is men’s primary sex hormone.
+Testosterone, produced in the testes, is men’s primary sex hormone.
 An enzyme called 5-alpha reductase (or 5AR) converts a small percentage of testosterone into DHT in your skin, liver, and prostate gland.

 Testosterone is also converted to DHT by the 5AR enzyme in your scalp, including in your hair follicles.